 Lower risk products can be issued with a declaration of conformity (EAC declaration) to a body approved by Rospotrebnadzor, which also conducts any testing to evidence conformity.

 On the other hand, higher risk products require a pre-market State Registration that confirms the hygienic safety of the products.
-Samples of the product and specific documentation must be sent to an approved laboratory based in the Customs Union.
+Samples of the product and specific documentation must be sent to an approved laboratory based in the Customs Union (also lower risk products need to be tested at an approved laboratory based in the Customs Union).
 It usually takes up to three months to complete the State Registration process.

 The labelling requirements follow the principles of the EU cosmetics regulations but it is important to note that the products need to bear the EAC conformity mark, that most of the information on the label needs to be in Russian and that an expiry date is obligatory for all products.